-In addition, in order to further enhance governance for the Group as a whole, the Presidents of the major Group companies serve concurrently as Directors.
+In addition, in order to further enhance governance for the Group as a whole, the President and Representative Director serves concurrently as President of major Group companies.

 III.
 Implementation of Measures for Shareholders and Other Stakeholders

 1. Measures to Energize General Shareholders Meetings and Smooth Exercise of Voting Rights Updated